pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Perhaps it comes as a surprise for his fans that Finley - a Grammy Award-winning artist, Commander of the Order of the British Empire, and definitive creator of roles like J. Robert Oppenheimer in _Doctor Atomic_ - would not have an standing invitation into the world of Italian lyric baritone repertoire.

-* lyric baritone roles, getting them with insistence
+"I've had to get into the what I call the villainous repertoire a little bit by insistence," says Finley of his more recent work in roles like Iago and Scarpia.
+"My career is incredibly varied, and you wouldn't necessarily say an Italian lyric baritone would be singing Schubert songs."

 * pigeon holing voices, creating an aesthetic separation between opera and recital/recording work
 * legato, sound that a carries
 * why he sings

 \- *_he's OBE, a Commander of the Order of the British Empire___

-\- "I've had to get into the what I call the villainous repertoire a little bit by insistence"

 \- **said, "look, I can do this" - Giovanni isnt' perceived as one, but he is one, the Count isn't a villain, but he has dark areas**

 \- "It's the idea that my exploration of Verdi reeprtoire has been rather limited"

 \- **Verdi baritone - "there's Rodrigo, Di Luna, these powerful symbols of what an Italian lyric baritone is"**

-\- "My career is incredibly varied, and you wouldn't necessarily say an Italian lyric baritone would be singing Schubert songs"

 \- "I'm trying to haul myself from a tradition which I believe is mid-late 20th century, where there's been an unconscious but slightly less helpful move towards text, over the sounds of the voice"